 Think about the earlier days where purchasing anything was based on a barter system, in which for every good or service to be gained, another good or service of some value would have to be exchanged.
 The system was both cumbersome, as well as lopsided.
 As fiat currency emerged, plenty of these issues began to be steadily resolved yet the problem remained that often, people don’t possess enough money to manage their expenses.
 In such scenarios, the magic of credit cards makes its place, i.e, the art of purchasing in advance and paying for it later.

 We all love to splurge and we love to use credit cards to do it!
 These cards hold an integral place in our lives and the one criteria we prioritize is to be able to perform these credit card payments in a simple and easy manner.
 This becomes difficult in a scenario where we possess a collection of credit cards across different banks, each one of them having a separate billing cycle.
 Now imagine their being an app which gathers all this information, sends you reminders to carry out timely payments and even offers you rewards for it.
 This is exactly where CRED steps in.
-This app becomes a single platform to handle all our credit cards.
+Recently occupying the status of a unicorn in April, 2021, this app becomes a single platform to handle all our credit cards.

 "Our goal was very simple.
 Can we create a platform where we actually make life better and systematically allow more and more privileges and benefits to come to people for having good credit scores and therefore, creating a flywheel effect for more people wanting to improve their scores? "